DaveSkender/Stock.Indicators/docs/CONTRIBUTING.md

 After a Pull Request is reviewed, accepted, and [squash] merged to master, we may batch changes before publishing a new package version to the [public NuGet repository](https://www.nuget.org/packages/Skender.Stock.Indicators).
 Please be patient with turnaround time.

-## Code Reviews and Administration
+## Code reviews and administration

 If you want to contribute administratively or help with code reviews, I'm also currently seeking a few core people to help.
 Please [contact us](#contact-info) if interested.